FBI, Mueller received Trump transition records from GSA in secret: Senate report

 Mueller’s team also received transition records for “13 different Trump for America officials, including then-CIA Director Mike Pompeo, then-national security advisor to the vice president Keith Kellogg, and Jared Kushner” in August 2017.
 The requests were made without a subpoena or search warrant, the report said.

-The requests for the records were made by former Assistant General Counsel Kevin Clinesmith, who later pleaded guilty to falsifying a document related to a FISA wiretap of Trump associate Carter Page, according to the Washington Examiner.
+The requests for the records were made by former FBI Assistant General Counsel Kevin Clinesmith, who later pleaded guilty to falsifying a document related to a FISA wiretap of Trump associate Carter Page, according to the Washington Examiner.

 In conclusion, the report said, the conduct “undermines the GSA’s role as a neutral provider of services to presidential transition teams.
 These actions provide a basis for future transition teams to question or even doubt the services offered by the GSA, which risks the effectiveness of the transfer of power from one administration to the next.”